 - Score means visiting as many controls as possible in any order in a specific time, like 45mins.

-Pre entry will be available via Fabian4 from Monday 20th September to Thursday 30th September.
+Pre entry was available via Fabian4 from Monday 20th September to Thursday 30th September.
 Entry on the day of the event (EOD) will not be available.

 |to midnight 30th Sept|